-Based on the instructor's feedback of the initial ERD, each team will make improvements to the initial ERD.
+Based on the instructor's feedback of the initial ERD, each team will make improvements to the Conceptual ERD, and convert to a logical model.
 These changes will be regarding further 'normalization' of the database entities, reducing redundant data, and recognizing additional entities.